visier/python-sdk/README.md

 All API DTOs are described in documentation for each API, e.g. [Data Out API DTOs](https://docs.visier.com/developer/apis/data-in/swagger/current/index.html#:~:text=files/%7Bfilename%7D-,Schemas,-Data%20types%20and).
 Each DTOs has a method `from_json` to create DTO object from json string.
-In some cases you need to switch from DTO format to csv format.
+In some cases, you may need to switch from DTO format to CSV format.
-You can do this by setting the `Accept` header to `text/csv` when creating the ApiClient or when making a request.
+To do this, set the `Accept` header to `text/csv` when creating the `ApiClient` or when making a request.

 ```python
 from visier_api_core import ApiClient